 Getting your HOW and WHY across in your value proposition will help you connect to your audience on a deeper level.
 It speaks to people's limbic brain, which controls their emotions.

 Where to place your value proposition?

-If you’ve got your value proposition down, where do you place it best for your audience to see?
+If you have got your value proposition down, where do you place it best for your audience to see?

 Here are a few suggestions: